 Get Your Google On and Google Charity Events In Bigger Cities….borrow the trends

 The internet today has a habit of keeping you in your locality when it comes to searching.
 If you are raising money for a charity that isn’t based in a big city then keep an eye on what’s happening in these cities.
 The amount of people in London or Birmingham mean that it’s constantly brimming with ideas.
 Some will fail but some will succeed and be copied around the country.
+Some simple, easy fundraising ideas could be discovered by simply utilising someone else’s ground work.
 Google “charity events in London” and have a browse.
 You might just see something you like, something that might work where you are.
 Getting ahead of the curve is as important in fundraising as it is in any other field nowadays.

 Approach Local YouTube Or Instagram Influencer